 Finally – here is an epic YouTube video on Wakatobi by my mate Mike Cory of Kick The Grind TV.

-For more information on epic backpacking gear, click here.
+For more information on epic outdoor gear, click here.